 “Damn.”
 Astrid pulled apart another leaf of cabbage and watched the goats climb over each other for it.

 “They put me in his place till I was twelve.
-Never really held a rifle before then.”
+Never held a rifle before then.”

 Then, Hanne clued into Astrid’s plan.
 Was she mad?
 These goats didn’t deserve a pointless death any more than Magnus had.
 She would not shoot a goat for the sport of it.
-She would not kill a helpless animal unless it were for food, which, at the moment, they did not need.
+She would not kill a helpless animal unless it were for food, which, at this moment, did not seem necessary.

 “I’ll stand here with the lamp, you pick one.
 Then, just pull the trigger.
 You’ll never get an easier kill than this, I can promise you that.
 They’re just meat.
 Don’t overthink it.”